Branding, Web + App Design, Print

-The purpose of this app is to help the user quickly identify a species of butterfly that is common where they live.
-The user can enter their email address and sign into the app.
-After signing in, the user will select a location that is close to where they live (this helps narrow down what butterfly it can be based on location).
-Directly after selecting location, the user can take a picture of the species in question.
-The app will recognize the butterfly based on the database then display a name and further information about that butterfly.
+The purpose of this app is to help someone quickly identify a species of butterfly common to where they’re living.
+Someone can enter their email address and sign into the app.
+After signing in, they will select their location.
+After selecting location, the user can take a picture of the species in question.
+The app will recognize the butterfly based on the database then display further information about that butterfly.
 After identifying a butterfly the user has the option to add it to their own personal collection of invertebrates which they can view at any time.

-To raise awareness for Kaleidoscope, I created an art event to educate the community about the conservation and preservation of butterflies.
+I created an art event to educate the community about the conservation and preservation of butterflies.
 I invited the Muncie community to join me in origami folding and a short lecture on how you can help the butterfly community.
-Below are the posters I designed to promote the event, these posters are printed on handmade seed paper that will grow plants that benefit butterflies.